Biology-inspired joint distribution neurons based on Hierarchical Correlation Reconstruction allowing for multidirectional propagation of values and densities: Conclusions and further work

 \section{Conclusions and further work}

-Neurons with joint distribution models seem powerful agnostic improvement for currently popular guessed parametrizations like MLP or KAN, and are practically accessible with HCR, up to omnidirectional neurons like in Fig. \ref{neuron} - allowing to freely choose inference directions, propagate both values and probability distributions, with clear coefficient interpretations.
+Neurons with local joint distribution models seem powerful agnostic enhancement for currently popular guessed parametrizations like MLP or KAN, and are practically accessible with HCR, up to omnidirectional neurons like in Fig. \ref{neuron} - allowing to freely choose inference directions, propagate both values and probability distributions, with clear coefficient interpretations as moments, combined into (joint, conditional) distributions when needed.

-As in Fig. \ref{table}, \ref{learn}, BNNs are qualitatively superior than current ANNs, also have multidirectional propagation, including probabilities, and need different training than standard backpropagation.
-Proposed new ANNs allow to catch up with such low level behavior, still looking biologically plausible e.g. KAN-like, hopefully allowing to also get closer for high level behavior, maybe recreating mathematics hidden in BNN behavior.
+As in Fig. \ref{table}, \ref{learn}, BNNs are qualitatively superior to current ANNs, also have multidirectional propagation, including probabilities, and need different training than standard backpropagation.
+Proposed new ANNs allow to catch up with such low level properties, still looking biologically plausible e.g. KAN-like, hopefully allowing to also get closer for high level behavior, maybe recreating mathematics hidden in BNN dynamics.